sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

         For security reasons, this newly generated token is "ONE TIME ACCESS" only.
         Ensure you have copied the key or you will have to generate another access token.

-8. Back to PyCharm, click *Log in with Token...*.
+8. Back to PyCharm, click *Log in with Token...* .

-9. Paste your access token in the box and presss *Add Account*.
+9. Paste your access token in the box and press *Add Account*.

     ![Paste-Access-Token](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-AccountLogIn-4.png?raw=true "Paste Access Token")